zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/memcached/memcached.md

 ## View Results

-At the end of the benchmark run, the aggrerated performance results are printed on the console.
+At the end of the benchmark run, the aggregated performance results are printed on the console.
 For example, using the command above, the output will be similar to:
 ```
 AGGREGATED AVERAGE RESULTS (20 runs)
 ============================================================================================================================